Alfresco/docs-alfresco/content-accelerator/latest/using/user-guide.md

 1. **Approve**: if the user selects this option, the workflow will proceed to the next role if there is one.
 If there isn't a role, the approval route will complete.
    Emails and an audit entry will take place upon approval.

 2. **Reject**: if the user selects this option, the workflow will be aborted and all tasks will be canceled.
 Emails and an audit entry will take place upon rejection.

 ![Img Txt]({% link content-accelerator/images/aca-userguide-policy-procedure-use-cases-route-for-approval6.png %})

 Once all approval tasks are approved the form and any attached documents transition to the Approved lifecycle status/state.
 The version label is also updated to the next major version (e.g. 0.1 Draft -> 1.0 Approved).

 ![Img Txt]({% link content-accelerator/images/aca-userguide-policy-procedure-use-cases-route-for-approval7.png %})

-#### Important Notes
+#### Important Notes for Routing for Approval

 Throughout this test example, users in different permission groups were used.
 The permission group has an affect on how much the specific user can accomplish.

 1. One example would be the *Reassign Task* action is only available to be executed by users who are administrators.
 2. If there is a specific question about the permissions pertaining to a certain action please refer to the following documentation: